Managing Coder Sessions with the SDK

 Reading Session State

-Once you have a session ID, use the read APIs to build dashboards, internal tools, or a simple status view in another app.
+Once you have a session ID, use the read APIs to build dashboards, admin tools, or a simple status view in another app.

 import { CoderClient } from '@agentuity/coder';